TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/HowToDeprecateThings.rst

     * not be converted back to <link> tags anymore.
     *
     * @param string $value Content input
-    * @param bool $internallyCalledFromCore internal option for calls where the Core is still using this function, to supress method deprecations
+    * @param bool $internallyCalledFromCore internal option for calls where the Core is still using this function, to suppress method deprecations
     * @return string Content output
     * @deprecated will be removed in TYPO3 v10, only ->TS_AtagToAbs() should be called directly, <link> syntax is deprecated */